 - iv.
 Additional Restrictions Specific to SBA Express - (a) Refinancing See Subpart B, Chapter 2 of this SOP. - (b) Reconsiderations of declined loan applications.
 Reconsiderations of loans previously declined by SBA (regardless of the method by which they were originally processed) may not be processed under SBA Express. - (c) Previous Submissions.
-A loan is not eligible for SBA Express if the SBA Express lender is aware that the application was previously submitted to SBA under any SBA program, except that the LGPC Director may waive this prohibition if the application was preliminary or incomplete when previously submitted or it has changed materially since the previous submission.
-In addition, an application previously submitted under 7(a) Small Loan procedures that did not receive an acceptable credit score may be submitted under SBA Express.
-See Subpart B, Chapters 4 and 6 of this SOP. - d) SBA Express Lender's Processing Responsibilities - Lender's Eligibility Review - (a) SBA Express is a streamlined program, so complex or ambiguous eligibility issues should be processed using standard 7(a) procedures rather than through SBA Express.
+A loan is not eligible for SBA Express if the SBA Express lender is aware that the application was previously submitted to SBA under any SBA program, except that the LGPC Director may waive this prohibition if the application was preliminary or incomplete when previously submitted or it has changed materially since the previous submission. - d) SBA Express Lender's Processing Responsibilities - i.
+Lender's Eligibility Review - (a) SBA Express is a streamlined program, so complex or ambiguous eligibility issues should be processed using standard 7(a) procedures rather than through SBA Express.
 SBA grants SBA Express lenders increased responsibility for screening applicants and loans for SBA eligibility.
 SBA Express lenders must be fully familiar with SBA's eligibility requirements as set forth in the SBA Loan Program Requirements and must screen all SBA Express applicants and loans to ensure they meet those requirements. - (b) Lenders may rely, in many instances, on certifications provided by the Small Business Applicant, several of which are included in the SBA Express application documents.
 In the case of size, the lender may rely on information provided by the applicant at the date of application, unless the lender has credible evidence to the contrary. - (c) Certain eligibility issues require additional lender review and/or verification.
 If, for example, a franchise is involved, the SBA Express lender must ensure the agreement meets SBA's requirements.
 (See Subpart B, Chapter 2 of this SOP for further guidance on franchise eligibility.)
 Lenders must follow all standard 7(a) eligibility requirements and maintain appropriate documentation supporting their eligibility screening in the loan file.
 The lender also must ensure all required forms/information are obtained, complete and properly executed. - (d) Lenders must carefully review and screen SBA Express applicants and loans to ensure they meet SBA's eligibility requirements before transmitting to the LGPC the SBA Express guaranty request and supplemental information via E-Tran. - (e) Lenders must ensure all required forms/information are obtained, complete, and properly executed.
 Appropriate documentation must be maintained, including adequate information to support the eligibility of the applicant and the loan, in the lender's loan file. - ii.
 Credit Analysis - (a) SBA has authorized SBA Express lenders to make the credit decision without prior SBA review.
 The credit analysis must demonstrate that there is a reasonable assurance of repayment.
 The lender is required to use appropriate, prudent and generally accepted industry credit analysis processes and procedures (which may include credit scoring), and these procedures must be consistent with those used for its similarly sized non-SBA guaranteed commercial loans.
 Lenders that do not use credit scoring for their similarly sized non-SBA guaranteed commercial loans may not use credit scoring for SBA Express.
 Lenders must validate (and document) with appropriate statistical methodologies that their credit analysis procedures are predictive of loan performance, and they must provide that documentation to SBA upon request.
 SBLCs are required to provide credit scoring model validation to SBA on an annual basis.
 In addition, the credit scoring results must be documented in each loan file and available for SBA review.